adap/flower/doc/source/docker/tutorial-quickstart-docker-compose.rst

         depends_on:
           - supernode-3

-If you also want to enable TLS for the new SuperNodes, duplicate the SuperNode definition for each new SuperNode service in the ``with-tls.yml`` file.
+If you also want to enable TLS for the new SuperNode and ClientApp, uncomment their definitions in the ``with-tls.yml`` file:

-Make sure that the names of the services match with the one in the ``compose.yml`` file.

-In ``with-tls.yml``, add the following:

 .. code-block:: yaml
     :caption: with-tls.yml